Simon-K-Schaefer/umify/README.md

 # umify
 Script for UMI error correction

 PCR and sequencing errors are corrected by UMI pattern matching and selecting reads containing valid UMIs.
-Reads with matching UMIS are corrected to the most abundant read per UMI.
+Reads with matching UMIs are corrected to the most abundant read per UMI.
 To exclude quantitative bias introduced during Multiplex PCR reads are normalized to unique mRNA sequences.
 Reads shorter than 50 nucleotides are filtered for additional quality control.

 >perl umify_normalized_iso.pl sample.fasta